Healthy & Productive Living | Habits, Time Management, Routines, Consistency, Motivation, Weight Loss for Women Over 40

 The content of this podcast is for educational and entertainment purposes only, not medical advice.
 Please speak with your health care professional about any health concerns you may have.

 Enjoying the podcast?
-Be sure to subscribe so you never miss an episode—and if you’re finding it helpful, I’d love it if you left a review! ❤️️
+Be sure to subscribe so you never miss an episode.
+And if you’re finding it helpful, I’d love it if you left a review! ❤️️

 Let's connect!